Software Eng Career

 I enjoy Agile ways of working more than freeballing development tasks.
 I definitely thought Agile was a waste of everyones time, but now that we lack it in my current workplace I can see the benefits much clearer.
 I can't say which type is better.
 They're all good in their own ways.

 If you're gonna take away one thing from this it would be to not rely too much on university.
-Don't be afraid to take learnings into your own hands and definitely don't be reluctant to start something new out of fear.
+Take learning into your own hands early, and don’t wait until you feel "ready" to start something new.